Strong duality of a conic optimization problem with a single hyperplane and two cone constraints: Introduction

 \subsection{Existing work and contribution of the paper}

-Strong duality of COPs including SDPs has been widely studied \cite{AJAYI2020,NESTEROV1994,RAMANA1997,RAMANA1997a,SHAPIRO2001}.
-Nesterov and Nemiroskii gave a comprehensive discussion on duality for general COPs in their book \cite{NESTEROV1994} among others, and presented a strong duality result under a Slater condition (see Theorem 4.2.1 of \cite{NESTEROV1994}).
+Strong duality of COPs including SDPs has been widely studied \cite{AJAYI2020,LUO1997,NESTEROV1994,RAMANA1997,RAMANA1997a,ROCKAFELLAR1970,SHAPIRO2001}, and various results on their duality have been shown in different forms.
+In particular, Fenchel's duality theorem presented in Rockafellar \cite{ROCKAFELLAR1970} is quite general and (implicitly) covers a standard strong duality theorem of COPs under Slater's condition (\cite[Theorem 31.4]{ROCKAFELLAR1970}).
+Nesterov and Nemiroskii also gave a comprehensive discussion on duality for general COPs in their book \cite{NESTEROV1994}, and presented a strong duality result under a Slater condition (see Theorem 4.2.1 of \cite{NESTEROV1994}).
+Luo, Sturm and Zhang \cite{LUO1997} discussed the boundedness of the optimal solution set of COPs in addition to their strong duality under Slater's condition.
 Shapiro proposed the closedness of a certain cone, instead of Slater condition, under which strong duality was established for a fairly general COPs \cite[Propositions 2.6 and 2.8]{SHAPIRO2001}.
-As far as the authors are aware, his closedness condition had been the weakest one among the conditions to ensure strong duality.
-More recently, Ajayi, Gupte, Khademi and Schaefer \cite[Theorem 3.1]{AJAYI2020} also utilized a similar condition to characterize strong duality.
-The results presented in this paper are extensions of the results in \cite{AJAYI2020,SHAPIRO2001}.
+His closed condition has been playing a crucial role in the recent development of duality theory of COPs (see, \cite{AJAYI2020} and \cite{PATAKI2007}).

-A unique feature of the proposed approach in this paper is that strong duality of general COPs is obtained with a very simple form of COPs described by a cone, a hyperplane and a line.
+The main purpose of this paper is to provide a unified and geometric overview of known strong duality results.
+A unique feature of the proposed approach in this paper is that strong duality of general COPs is obtained with a very simple form of COPs described geometrically by a cone, a hyperplane and a line.
 More precisely, we introduce the following two simple COPs: